Skip to main content

 Doses for COVID-19 in Clinical Trials

-• Fluvoxamine 50 mg twice daily
+• Fluvoxamine 50 mg PO twice daily

-• Fluvoxamine 100 mg twice daily
+• Fluvoxamine 100 mg PO twice daily

-• Fluvoxamine 100 mg 3 times daily
+• Fluvoxamine 100 mg PO 3 times daily

 • Nausea